kmayerb/spcv/README.md

 ### In Search of a Goldilocks Interpolator

+This readme can also be found as an R-markdown in spcv/proto-vignettes

 #### What is spcv?

 *spcv*, short for spatial cross validation, is a minimalist R package for anticipating prediction errors in spatially interpolated data.
 For now, it’s based on hold one out cross validation, and its meant to work with the R spatial statistics package gstat.